evemorgen/SMaDA-AGH/AdvancedDatabaseSystems/lab3/README.md

 ## 2. Meet my friends:
   - ANALYZE - this command help Postgres to learn about your data, and optimize its queries against it.
 We can analyze `tables` or `columns`.
 [Docs](https://www.postgresql.org/docs/9.1/static/sql-analyze.html)
   - EXPLAIN - shows us query plan - that is how postgres handles provided query, what indexes it uses, estimates time etc. [Docs](https://www.postgresql.org/docs/9.1/static/using-explain.html)
+  - when typing `explain analyze ...` - postgres will tell you how much time query took

 ## 3. Jump into it:
 1. Hash-based indexes
-  - Execute a query which displays all orders for the buk1 composition.
+  - Execute a query which displays all orders for the `buk1` composition.
 Check the execution plan and take note of the execution times.
 ```
 postgres=# explain select * from orders where composition_id = 'buk1 ';
                         QUERY PLAN